tdube2014/Flow-Image-SOPs/Readme.md

 <br>
-We have attached a list of supplies as a starting point, most items the equipment we use.
-Actulal items will vaty depending on the camera/location you choose and the budget you are working with.
+We have attached a list of supplies as a starting point.
+Actulal items will vaty depending on the camera and location you choose, as well as, the budget you are working with.
 The catagories of equipment will likely stay the same.
 As long as you haver a clear view of the river, the images should be useful.
 <br>
 <br>